sendwithus/battlesnake/README.md

 Orientation will start __promptly__ at 11:30am. __Do not be late.__

-The following will be announced and discussed in detail:
-* Prize details
+Topics covered during orientaion
 * Tournament format and schedule
-* Game rules and documentation
+* Game rules and API documentation
 * Sample code for Python, Node, Java, Ruby, and Go
 * Where to find help